Two people, including 10-year-old, shot near Congress Avenue in Waterbury

 A 21-year-old male suffered a gunshot wound to the leg, and a 10-year-old child sustained gunshot wounds to the rib area, police said.

-According to officials, the injuries sustained by both victims were non-life threatening.
+The injuries were non-life threatening, and both victims are still in hospital, according to officials.

-Suspect information was not immediately available, but the investigation is active and ongoing.
+Suspect information was not immediately available, but investigators are working late as the investigation is active and ongoing.

 Anyone with information regarding this incident is asked to contact the Detective Bureau at (203) 574-6911 or Crime Stoppers at (203) 755-1234.